 A next-generation super-benzopyrans.
-As we note in Appendix I, when Novogen was primarily focused on super-benzopyrans it developed a whole library of them.
+As we note in Appendix Ia, when Kazia was primarily focused on superbenzopyrans it developed a whole library of them.
 One such super-benzopyran still at pre-clinical is Trilexium (TRXE-009).
-Novogen believes that this drug also acts against cancer stem cells as does Cantrixil, and that it could potentially be used in an Orphan paediatric cancer such as neuroblastoma.
+Kazia believes that this drug also acts, like Cantrixil, against cancer stem cells, and that it could potentially be used in an Orphan paediatric cancer such as neuroblastoma.
+In November 2017 Kazia announced that Trilexium had been spun out into a new company called Heaton-Brown Life Sciences102, in return for a 10% equity in that company.
+Kazia will receive milestones and royalties related to its development.

 Anti-tropomyosin drugs.
 Tropomyosin is a protein in the 'skeleton' of cells that helps the cell retain its shape.
 Tubulin, another cytoskeletal protein, is a well-characterised cancer target, with Taxol known to exert its anticancer effect through this mechanism.
 Tropomyosin, however, has yet to be properly targeted in cancer therapy.
-For a number of years Novogen funded a programme looking for an anti-troposyosin drug which involved drugs specific for Tpm3.1, a particular tropomysin common in cancer cells.
-An initial lead, called ATM-3507 or Anisina, generated interesting in vivo and in vitro data but this programme was terminated in April 2017.
+For a number of years Kazia funded a programme looking for an anti-tropomyosin drug which involved drugs specific for Tpm{3.1}, a particular tropomyosin common in cancer cells.
+An initial lead, called ATM-3507 or Anisina, generated interesting in vivo and in vitro data103 but this programme was terminated in April 2017104.
 Antitropomyosin research looking for next generation inhibitors continues with grant funding.